openlibhums/memory-alpha/content/pages/support/review/review-settings.md

   A set of generic review guidelines that a reviewer should follow.

 - Default review visibility
   Janeway provides three options for the default review visibility: open, single-anonymous, or double-anonymous.
 If open is chosen, authors can see reviewers and vice versa.
 If a single anonymous is chosen, reviewers can see the authors' names.
 If double anonymous is chosen, neither can see information of the other.
 The editor must ensure the manuscript files are sufficiently anonymised when using double-anonymous review.
-To configure triple anonymous review, consult the following page. <!-- missing hyperlink -->
+To configure triple anonymous review, consult [the following page](../review/triple-anonymous-peer-review.md).

 - Default review days
   This setting configures the default number of days a reviewer is given to complete a review.
 This number is then used to control reminders.
 This field is set to 56 days (8 weeks) initially.
 The due date can be changed when assigning a review.